 My sister Cindi sent me a photo of the lighthouse that I painted on a full sawmill blade.
 I believe the painting was done in 1991, shortly after the Glade Creek Grist Mill painting.
 It was a Christmas gift for Cindi and her husband Richard that year.

-As I was cropping the photo and getting ready to upload it here, I Googled “lighthouses,” trying to find the one that I drew, then painted, from another calendar photo.
+As I was cropping the photo and getting ready to upload it here, I Googled “lighthouses,” trying to find the one that I had drawn, then painted, from a calendar photo.
 I THINK I did a simplistic, stylized version of the Pigeon Point Lighthouse.
+Here’s a view from further into that site.
 It’s the closest one I can find to my completed work.

-This was also painted in acrylics, using a wet-on-wet technique similar to what you would use with oils, except that you have to work faster and have less of a margin of error before the whole thing is dry.
+As with the Blade Creek painting, this one was also painted in acrylics, using a wet-on-wet technique similar to what you would use with oils, except that you have to work faster and have less of a margin of error before the whole thing is dry.
 One benefit of it, though, is that you can paint over a bad area if the texture you want isn’t too different.
-Plus, if necessary, you can scrape off an area–at least when your “canvas” is a piece of iron!
+Plus, if necessary, you can scrape off and/or sand off an area–at least when your “canvas” is a piece of metal!